bwondessen/TreatBox/README.md

 ## A native iOS app written in SwiftUI that uses TheMealDB's API (https://themealdb.com/api.php) to fetch and display desserts and its details!

-When a user selects a dessert, they are taken to a detail view that includes:
+This app displays a list of desserts and when a user selects a dessert, they are taken to a detail view that includes:

 * Meal name
 * Instructions